Robbiekruszynski/beep-boop/README.md

 * Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
 I'm afraid I can't do that."
 * example 5
 read back 0,Beep!,Boop!,"I'm sorry, Dave.
 I'm afraid I can't do that.",4,5
-* Numbers that are divisible by 5: all digits are replaced (all digits) with inputted name along with ", nice moves!" example 5 read back 0,Beep!,Boop!,"I'm sorry, Dave.
-I'm afraid I can't do that.",4,"Robbie, nice moves!"
+* Numbers that are divisible by 5: all digits are replaced (all digits) with inputted name along with ", I like your style!"" example 5 read back 0,Beep!,Boop!,"I'm sorry, Dave.
+I'm afraid I can't do that.",4,"Robbie, I like your style!""

 ## Setup/Installation Requirements